-World-renowned animal cancer specialist Dr Jonathan Bray to collaborate with Fitzpatrick Referrals Oncology & Soft Tissue team
+World-renowned specialist in animal cancer Dr Jonathan Bray to collaborate with Fitzpatrick Referrals Oncology & Soft Tissue team

-A world-renowned animal cancer specialist to collaborate with UK vets and share his expertise during a sabbatical with Fitzpatrick Referrals Oncology and Soft Tissue Hospital.
+A world-renowned specialist in animal cancer to collaborate with UK vets and share his expertise during a sabbatical with Fitzpatrick Referrals Oncology and Soft Tissue Hospital.

 Dr Jonathan Bray said: